How ECLC can help

 For a range of legal and practical reasons, we do not offer advice or casework in the following areas:

 - Lawyer complaints

 - WorkCover & Personal Injury

-*unless provided as part of the Sort It!
-Deakin Legal Service for Students
+*except as part of the Sort It!
+Deakin Legal Service for Students.

-ECLC clients are entitled to privacy, fair treatment and a safe and stress-free environment.
-Please contact ECLC to request a copy of the Centre’s Client Charter and privacy policies.
+People who seek assistance from ECLC are entitled to privacy, fair treatment and a safe and stress-free environment.
+Please contact us to request a copy of our Client Charter and privacy policies.